stackb/protoc-gen-starlark/README.md

     Args:
       ctx: the script context.
-It has a struct member named 'vars' which is a StringDict of variables injected into the entrypoint.  vars will contain an entry named "request" that is the pb.CodeGeneratorRequest read from stdin.
+It has a struct member named 'vars' which is a StringDict of variables injected into the entrypoint.  vars is guaranteed to have an entry named "request" that is the pb.CodeGeneratorRequest read from stdin.
     Returns:
       A single pb.CodeGeneratorResponse.
+Per skycfg semantics,
-The return value from `main` must be a list however, so it is wrapped in a list.
+      the return value from `main` must be a list however so it is wrapped accordingly.

     """
     return [generate(ctx.vars["request"])]